-Boca Grande, Florida is a place that most Floridians have never visited.
+Boca Grande is a place that most Floridians have never visited.

 By the mid 1700s the Calusa had all but disappeared, the victims of European diseases, slavery and warfare.